The 8 Most Famous Churches in Paris You Need to Visit

 Saint-Eustache

-The second-largest church in Paris—sandwiched between Notre Dame and St. Sulpice—16th-century Saint-Eustache is located in the first arrondissement of Paris near Les Halles, the large food market in central Paris.
+Saint-Eustache is the second-largest church in Paris.
+You will find it in the first arrondissement near Les Halles, the central food market in Paris.

-Once inside, don’t miss the 1611 painting “The Disciples of Emmaus” by Peter Paul Rubins.
-The massive organ with 8,000 pipes is also a noteworthy attraction here.
+Inside, do not miss the 1611 painting “The Disciples of Emmaus” by Peter Paul Rubens.
+The massive organ with 8,000 pipes is also a highlight.
+Saint-Eustache welcomes visitors for free during opening hours, but donations are appreciated.
+You may take photos, but please respect posted signs.
+The church is accessible for wheelchair users.

 Glass stained windows at Saint-Eustache in Paris.